CubedNetwork/fabulously-optimized-wiki/adding-more-mods.md

 ### Prism Launcher

 1. Open Prism Launcher
-2. Click on Fabulously Optimized, then `Edit`
+2. Click on Fabulously Forgified, then `Edit`
 3. Click on `Mods`, then `Download mods`
 4. Search for the mod you want
 5. Select the mod and click `Select mod for download`.
 Repeat for any other mods you'd want to add.